-Good employees face lot of challenges in the job market.
-They can be easy the target of workplace jokes and manipulation.
-What’s worse is, they tend to be undervalued.
+Good employees face many challenges in the job market.
+Some are the target of workplace jokes and manipulation.
+What’s worse, they tend to be undervalued.

-But good employees that know how to harness their superpower always escape the competition, becoming linchpins in their field of work.
+But good employees that know how to harness their superpower always escape competition to become linchpins.

-The media tends to be all over him, making comparison to other players and trying to press his buttons.
+The media gets all over him; making comparison to other players and trying to press his buttons.
 But Kawhi always remains calm.

-To illustrate, the sports writer Zito Madu of SBNATION described Kawhi’s attitude in these powerful words:
+Here’s how the sports writer, Zito Madu of SBNATION, described Kawhi’s attitude:

 “While Leonard’s laconic interviews and stoic attitude make him an easy target for jokes, that unflappable demeanor is his most powerful weapon.
 It has transformed the Raptors, once known as perennial choke artists, into a team that never gets flustered.”

 Good employees that are able to manage their attitude can use it to rise above competition in the job market.

 As Scott Adams said:

 “If you could control your attitude directly, as opposed to letting the environment dictate how you feel on any given day, it would be like a minor superpower.
 It turns out you have that superpower.”